 - (1) The business address for D2BW Limited is Nova North, 7 Floor, 11 Bressenden Place, London SW1E 5BY, United Kingdom.
 David Williams and David Bestwick are the beneficial owners of D2BW Limited, and have shared investment and voting power over the shares held by D2BW Limited. - (2) The business address for each of David Williams and David Bestwick is Nova North, 7 Floor, 11 Bressenden Place, London SW1E 5BY, United Kingdom.
-Includes 30,304,808 shares held by D2BW Limited, of which David Williams and David Bestwick are the beneficial owners and have shared investment and voting power over the shares held by D2BW Limited. - (3) The business address for Ropemaker Nominees Limited is 91 Wimpole Street, London W1G 0EF, United Kingdom.
+Includes 30,322,651 shares held by D2BW Limited and 1,000,000 shares held by the Williams and Bestwick Foundation, of which David Williams and David Bestwick are the beneficial owners and have shared investment and voting power. - (3) The business address for Ropemaker Nominees Limited is 91 Wimpole Street, London W1G 0EF, United Kingdom.
 Notion Capital Managers LLP has sole investment and voting power over Ropemaker Nominees Limited's shares.
 The investment decisions of Notion Capital Managers LLP are made by the majority vote of an investment committee comprised of five members, including Stephen Chandler.
 Under the so-called "rule of three," if voting and dispositive decisions regarding an entity's securities are made by three or more individuals, and a voting or dispositive decision requires the approval of at least a majority of those individuals, then none of the individuals is deemed a beneficial owner of the entity's securities.
 Based upon the foregoing analysis, no individual member of the investment committee of Notion Capital Managers LLP exercises voting or dispositive control over any of the securities over which it holds sole investment and voting power.
-Accordingly, Mr. Chandler is not deemed to have or share beneficial ownership of such shares. - (4) The business address for The Evolution Technology Fund II, SCSp. is 15 Boulevard F.W.
-Raiffeisen, L-2411 Luxembourg.
-Evolution Equity Partners II Sarl is the general partner of The Evolution Technology Fund II, SCSp. and has sole investment and voting power over the shares held by The Evolution Technology Fund II, SCSp. - (5) The business address for Heritage Assets SCSP is c/o Heritage Services SAM Attn: Cristina Levis, 7 Rue Du Gabian, 98000, Monaco.
-Includes (1) 11,653,049 shares and 6,266,667 warrants (which became exercisable on February 8, 2022) held by Heritage Assets SCSP, over which Mr. Lefebvre d'Ovidio has sole investment and voting power, and (2) 2,500 shares held by Mr. Lefebvre d'Ovidio in his individual capacity. - (6) The business address for each of the directors and executive officers of the Company is Nova North, 7 Floor, 11 Bressenden Place, London SW1E 5BY, United Kingdom.
+Accordingly, Mr. Chandler is not deemed to have or share beneficial ownership of such shares.
+Includes 1,909,522 September 2023 Investor Warrants that are currently exercisable. - (4) The business address for Heritage Assets SCSP is c/o Heritage Services SAM Attn: Cristina Levis, 7 Rue Du Gabian, 98000, Monaco.
+Includes (1) 11,653,049 shares, 6,266,667 Business Combination Warrants and 5,769,231 September 2023 Investor Warrants that are currently exercisable and held by Heritage Assets SCSP, over which Mr. Lefebvre d'Ovidio has sole investment and voting power, and (2) 11,250 shares held by Mr. Lefebvre d'Ovidio in his individual capacity. - (5) The business address for each of the directors and executive officers of the Company is Nova North, 7 Floor, 11 Bressenden Place, London SW1E 5BY, United Kingdom. - (6) Includes 256,411 September 2023 Investor Warrants that are currently exercisable.